menu

 7. Lower Liberty Cap & Corkscrew Trail Loop

-If you’re looking for epic views and a killer workout, then head on up the Lower Liberty Cap Trail.
-Liberty Cap looks like a little rock dollop on the top of the Monument and can easily be identified from across Grand Junction.
+If you’re looking for epic views and a killer workout, then head on up the Lower Liberty Cap Trail, one of the best hikes in Grand Junction.
+Liberty Cap looks like a little rock dome on the top of the Monument and can easily be identified from across the Grand Valley.

 The trail up to Liberty Cap contains 2 distinct sections with steep elevation gain.
 The first section is a thigh burner that climbs over 500 ft. in a little over ⅓ of a mile.
 This is the steepest section of developed trail in Colorado National Monument.
 The second section climbs a little over 300 ft. over roughly the same distance, so it feels comparatively easier.
 The National Park Service recently made improvements to this portion of the trail, so things are secure and easy to follow.